Callum Simpson: Swimming

 Simpson was encouraged to take up swimming to strengthen his body and as part of his weekly therapy.
 Olympian and swim coach Janelle Pallister played an important role in his early swimming development.
 After strong performances at national swimming championships, he was selected as a member of The Para Flippers Development Squad for 2023.
 He was selected on the Australian Swim Para Team to compete at Para Swimming European Open Championships in Madeira, Portugal in 2024.

 At the 2024 Paris Paralympics, Simpson won gold medals in the Men's 100 m freestyle S8 and Mixed 4 × 100 m medley 34 pts (heat) and silver medal in the Mixed 4 × 100 m freestyle 34 pts.

-At the 2025 World Para Swimming Championships in Singapore, he won three gold medals - Men's 100m Freestyle S8, Men's 200 m Individual Medley SM8 and Mixed 4 x 100 m Freestyle 34pts, the silver medal in Men's 50m Freestyle S8 and the bronze medal in Men's 400 m Freestyle S8.
+At the 2025 World Para Swimming Championships in Singapore, he won three gold medals - Men's 100m Freestyle S8, Men's 200 m Individual Medley SM8 and Mixed 4 × 100 m Freestyle 34pts, the silver medal in Men's 50m Freestyle S8 and the bronze medal in Men's 400 m Freestyle S8.

 He is an active member of the Alexandra Headland Surf Lifesaving Club.

 He is coached by Olympic swimmer Chris Wright at the Flinders Aquatic Academy in Buderim, Queensland.